iAJTin/iPdfWriter/README.md

 ### Sample 8 - Shows the use of save as zip a merged output (many files)

- **iPdfWriter** provides the class [PdfObjectConfig.cs], where you can indicate if the result of merging the different pdf files is going to be compressed (for more information, please see **AllowCompression** property), you can also indicate a threshold (for more information, please see **CompressionThreshold** property), that indicates from what size it is going to be compressed, for example, you can indicate that you want the result to be compressed if the result of the merge is greater than 2Mb Basic steps,
+ **iPdfWriter** provides the [PdfObjectConfig] class, where you can indicate if the result of merging the different pdf files is going to be compressed (for more information, please see **AllowCompression** property), you can also indicate a threshold (for more information, please see **CompressionThreshold** property), that indicates from what size it is going to be compressed, for example, you can indicate that you want the result to be compressed if the result of the merge is greater than 2Mb Basic steps,